-If your pet is injured or sick during our regular business hours (Mon-Fri, 8am to 6pm; Saturday 8am to noon), call us at 303-646-2891 or come to the hospital at 330 W. Kiowa Avenue (Hwy 86).
+If your pet is injured or sick during our regular business hours (Mon-Fri, 8am to 6pm; Closed Saturdays and Sundays), call us at 303-646-2891 or come to the hospital at 330 W. Kiowa Avenue (Hwy 86).
 We are located at the red dot below.

 Animal Emergency & Specialty Center

 You can also call our number at 303-646-2891 and our answering service will transfer you to the Animal Emergency & Specialty Center (AESC) in Parker.

 If your pet is injured or sick after our working hours, please take them to the Animal Emergency & Specialty Center.
 They have a fully equipped hospital and excellent doctors and staff.
 The center is located a little west of Parker Road on Cottonwood Drive in Parker (see the red dot below).

 Know What To Do When Your Pet Is Hurt

 - Be the First to Aid Your Pet: When your cat or dog suddenly falls ill or becomes injured, follow some simple first aid measures to stabilize your pet before getting him to Elizabeth Animal Hospital.

 - Stay Calm: Your pet will be calm if you're calm.
 You will also be able to better describe the incident and your pet's symptoms if you don't panic.
 This will help us better assess his condition when you get to Elizabeth Animal Hospital.